kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 With Kubernetes 1.24, the [gRPC probes functionality](https://github.com/kubernetes/enhancements/issues/2727) has entered beta and is available by default.
-You can now [configure startup, liveness, and readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for your gRPC app natively within Kubernetes, without exposing an HTTP endpoint or using an extra executable.
+You can now [configure startup, liveness, and readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for your gRPC app natively within Kubernetes without exposing an HTTP endpoint or using an extra executable.

 ### Kubelet Credential Provider Graduates to Beta